My Research

 Illustration by Laura Alvear Roa for the Culture and Animals Foundation, September 2023.

-My second book project considers displacement as a defining environmental problem of the twenty-first century, one that harms human and more-than-human communities and severely restricts possibilities for coexistence.
+My second book project considers displacement as a defining environmental problem of the twenty-first century, one that harms human and nonhuman communities and severely restricts possibilities for coexistence.
 I consider how the concept of “home” has undergone a resurgence in environmental thought and discourse, at a time when unprecedented numbers of humans and other beings are experiencing displacement from the places, ecologies, and relationships that sustain their sense of being.
-The project sets out to understand how neoliberal policies have produced global crises of “homelessness,” and to ask how the concept of “home” might provide a rubric for resisting displacement and producing more just and livable worlds.
+The project sets out to understand how neoliberal policies have produced global crises of “homelessness,” and to ask how the concept of “home” might provide a rubric for resisting displacement and producing more just and livable worlds

 Season 1 takes listeners to a proposed lithium mine in Gaston County, North Carolina, an agricultural region hailed by green technology and mining companies as a future hub for the production of lithium batteries.
 We talk to local residents who oppose the 1,500-acre open-pit mine proposed by Piedmont Lithium and we delve into the issues at stake if domestic reliance on mining deepens.

-Available on Apple PodcastsSpotifyAmazon MusiciHeartRadio, and PlayerFM.
+Mining for the Climate is available on Apple PodcastsSpotifyAmazon MusiciHeartRadio, and PlayerFM.

-Mining for the Climate is a production of Blue Lab, an environmental research and storytelling group at Princeton University directed by Allison Carruth.
+The project is a production of Blue Lab, an environmental research and storytelling group at Princeton University directed by Allison Carruth.
 Webpage and cover art design by Barron Bixler.
-Created by Juan Manuel Rubio and Nate Otjen with research, writing and production support from Alex Norbrook, Grace Wang and Max Widmann.
-Hosted by Juan Manuel Rubio, Max Widmann, Alex Norbrook, Grace Wang and Nate Otjen and mixed by Juan Manuel Rubio, Nate Otjen and Grace Wang.
+Created by Juan Manuel Rubio, Jessica Ng, and Nate Otjen with research, writing and production support from Alex Norbrook, Grace Wang, Max Widmann, Christopher Bao, and Jose Santacruz.
+Hosted by Juan Manuel Rubio, Max Widmann, Alex Norbrook, Grace Wang, Nate Otjen, Jessica Ng, Jose Santacruz, and Christopher Bao and mixed by Juan Manuel Rubio, Nate Otjen, Grace Wang, Christopher Bao, and Jessica Ng.

 Profiles